THE FOLLOWING represents a distillation of many article segments - past and present - spread across mcmanweb ...

 As well, GABA and glutamate are also implicated in schizophrenia.
 John Krystal MD of Yale refers to "noise amplifying abnormality," resulting in chaos in the prefrontal cortex.

-Dopamine is manufactured by L-DOPA, which in turn is produced from tyrosine, or - more precisely - L-DOPA is converted to dopamine by action of DOPA decarboxylase (DDC).
+The neurotransmitter is manufactured by L-DOPA, which in turn is produced from tyrosine, or - more precisely - L-DOPA is converted to dopamine by action of DOPA decarboxylase (DDC).
 L-DOPA itself is converted from tyrosine by the action of tyrosine hydroxylase (TH).

 "Phasic" dopamine release is characterized by burst firing and is thought to occur in response to behavioral stimuli, such as those that may predict reward.
 In contrast, "tonic" dopamine release is slow and irregular.
 The neurotransmitter is implicated in depression, bipolar, schizophrenia, psychosis, Parkinson's, ADHD, substance use, and aggressive behavior.